-<Principle 1-7 Framework for Confirmation of Related Party Transactions> conflict-of-interest transactions by directors as requiring Board approval, and ensures that directors are aware of this.
-Furthermore, the same rules also stipulate that transactions executed with the approval of the Board be reported to the Board once every three months.
+<Principle 1-7 Framework for Confirmation of Related Party Transactions>

+In its rules for the Board of Directors, the Company has designated competitive transactions, personal transactions, and conflict-of-interest transactions by directors as requiring Board approval, and ensures that directors are aware of this.
+Furthermore, the same rules also stipulate that transactions executed with the approval of the Board be reported to the Board once every 3 months.
 Moreover, a system is in place to ensure that transactions with major shareholders do not compromise the interests of the Company or its shareholders.